Niko171993/stock-market/README.md

-# React + TypeScript + SASS + Tailwind
+# React + TypeScript + SASS

 This is a Portfolio Project for Nikoloz Macharahvili.
-I will be using ReactJS, TypeScript, SASS and Tailwind to create a stock market API.
+I will be using ReactJS, TypeScript and SASS to create a stock market API.
 I do not have a backend so I will be generating everything on the front end.

 ## I will write the documentation for the long 2-3-+ month project as follows